prschmid/hierarchable/README.md

 ```
 {
-  Task: [all descendant tasks starting at the project]
+  'Task': [all descendant tasks starting at the project]
-  Milestone: [all descendant milestones starting at the project]
+  'Milestone': [all descendant milestones starting at the project]
 }
 ```
 Given the architecture of this library, this is the most efficient way to return all objects with as few queries as possible.